Rayla: Lunabloom

-Book 1: Moon (2018)
+Book One: Moon (2018)

-Soon after arriving in Harrow's kingdom, Katolis, Rayla's team is discovered by a scout.
-She is sent by Runaan to kill him, but although Rayla manages to corner the scout, she hesitates upon seeing his fear, allowing him to escape.
+Rayla joins Runaan and four other assassins on a mission to assassinate King Harrow and his son Prince Ezran to avenge the death of the dragon king and his egg the Dragon Prince at the hands of Harrow.
+Despite being the fastest and strongest of the assassins, Rayla has not taken a life yet and is hesitant at the prospect of doing so.
+Soon after arriving in the human kingdom of Katolis, The Moonshadow assassins are discovered by Marcos, a soldier in the Crownguard.
+Rayla is sent by Runaan to kill him, but although she manages to corner the soldier, she hesitates upon seeing his fear, allowing him to escape and warn the king.
 Fearful of Runaan's reaction, Rayla deceives him by staining her swords with deathberry juice.
-Per Moonshadow elven custom, Rayla and her fellow assassin literally bind themselves to their mission by tying ribbons round their wrists.
+Per Moonshadow elven custom, Rayla and her fellow assassin bind themselves to their mission by tying ribbons around their wrists.
 Her deception is later revealed and Runaan takes her off the mission.
-Determined to make up for her mistake, Rayla sneaks into the castle to kill Harrow and Ezran, but finds Callum instead.
+Determined to make up for her mistake, Rayla sneaks into the castle to kill Harrow and Ezran but finds Harrow's stepson Callum instead.
 To protect his younger brother, Callum lies that he is Ezran, but his deception is soon revealed when Ezran shows up.
-The two princes lead Rayla to Viren's secret underground room, where he has hidden the egg of the Dragon Prince.
+Rayla chases the two princes to Viren's secret underground dungeon, where they discover the egg of the Dragon Prince and realize it was not destroyed.